 I realized that some of the things we did really weren’t that bad after all.
 In fact, it became a game to see how much I could ratchet down the price of something.

-Here are the 101 pain-free ways to save your money every month.
-I have listed ways you for you to save your money in different areas for easy reference.
+Here are the 101 pain-free ways to save your money each month.
+I have listed ways for you to save your money in different areas for easy reference.

 How to Save Your Money on Food

 - Stop buying coffee/drinks when you go to work in the morning.
 Make it at home.

 - Stick to your grocery list when buying groceries.

 - Don’t go to the grocery store when you are hungry or stressed.

 - Eat up what you already have in the fridge, freezer, and pantry before you go spend more.